 This covers the historical periods called "Tudor," "Elizabethan," and "Jacobean" in UK history.
 In all of these eras, women wore skirts expanded wth iron cages called "farthingales" ("verdugado" in the language of the originating country, Spain, and "vertugadin" in French).
-Farthingales fell out of favor by 1620 so the albums introduced by this page close at that time.
+Farthingales fell out of favor by 1620 so the Subalbums introduced by this page close at that time.

 The albums are: